sternenseemann/tinyrl/README.md

 * cyan `w`: A warg – a wolf-like creature with one live
 * green `o`: A orc – he's two lives

+## Changelog
+Newest Change always on top!

+* allow our hero to destruct walls that are in his way
+* Generate a nice looking cave level
+* The level gets regenerated when the window gets resized
+* fixed several memory leaks and other bugs
+* proper allocation error handling
+* major refactoring, everything you now need to know is inside struct World
+* dropped the broken saving stuff

 ## TODO
 * count attacking as separate step.
 * implement an saving routine
-* think about a real concept and adjust the map generation
+* ~~think about a real concept and adjust the map generation~~
 * generate monsters and houses (or whatever) based on window size
 * implement Field of Vision (FOV)
 * implement Inventory
 * ...

-## Changelog
-Newest Change always on top!

-* The level gets regenerated when the window gets resized
-* fixed several memory leaks and other bugs
-* proper allocation error handling
-* major refactoring, everything you now need to know is inside struct World
-* dropped the broken saving stuff

 ## Thanks to